enthought/codetools/docs/source/tutorial.rst

 	    >>> default_context['b']
 	    'foo'

+	The key thing to note is that the multicontext removes keys from contexts that don't match the occur before it gets a matching context, but does not remove the key from later contexts.

 	If this sort of behaviour is not what you want, then you can easily subclass MultiContext to provide the semantics that your application requires.

+Using a MultiContext in the Block-Context-Execution Manager pattern allows us to have the Execution Manager looking only at the inputs, and allows us to separate out the UI from the Execution Manager.

 Adapted Data Contexts
 =====================